scpatricio/scpatricio.github.io/_posts/2020-07-21-convergence-in-probability.md

 There are several tricks to demonstrate that a random variable sequence converges in probability to a constant, and [Chebyshev inequality](https://en.wikipedia.org/wiki/Chebyshev%27s_inequality){:target="_blank" rel="noopener"} is often useful.
 But I will not go into many technical details, because that is not the purpose of this post.

 All of this was to show you what is happening behind the scenes when we say that the sample average converges to the theoretical mean.
-And when you read that a random sequence converges to a constant, you understand that behind the scenes there may be a convergence in probability.
+And when you read that a sequence of random variables converges to a constant, you understand that behind the scenes there may be a convergence in probability.

 I see ya in the next post, or on [twitter](http://twitter.com/scpatricio){:target="_blank" rel="noopener"}.